Frequently Asked Questions

 Contact the licensing agency of the state you are moving to for licensing requirements.
 All states have different requirements.

 You may need to request a Certification of Licensure from the Board.
 You can request a Certification online through BreEZe or through the mail.
-Certifications submitted online generally take 2 to 4 weeks to be processed, mailed and received by the other state.
-Certification requests submitted through the mail generally take 4 to 6 weeks to be processed, mailed and received by the other state board.
+Certifications submitted online generally take 2 to 4 weeks to be processed, emailed, and received by the other state.
+Certification requests submitted through the mail generally take 4 to 6 weeks to be processed, emailed, and received by the other state board.
 The fee is $10.00 for each certification requested.
 The Board will send one certification of licensure directly to the state indicated.
-All certifications indicate the following information: required hours needed to take the examination in California for the license you hold, whether the examination was taken or the license was issued through reciprocity, the license number, and the issue and expiration date of the license.
+All certifications indicate the following information: name, address, date of birth, whether an examination was taken, or the license was issued through reciprocity, type of exam taken, the license number, and the issue and expiration date of the license.

 1. I just bought a salon, what forms do I need to fill out?
 Do I have to schedule an inspection?